jpcorreia99/Income-prediction/README.md

  This can result in a problem regarding numerical order since cat, dog and rat don't have any kind of relation between them, but the numbers 0, 1 and 2 have: we can say that 2 is the double of 1 but we can't say that rat is the double of dog, but the classifier can learn these relations and be induced into wrong predictions.

- To solve this problem the features can be encoded using **one-hot encoding**.
-One hot encoding implies creating a column for each class of a feature.
+ To solve this problem the features can be encoded using One-Hot Encoding.

+ **One-Hot Encoding** implies creating a column for each class of a feature.
 Then, for each entry, only one of these columns will have the value 1, this will be the column corresponding to the class of the entry, the image below may help to understan how the encoding works.

  ![One-hot encoding](README_imgs/one-hot-encoding.png)

- This being said, after conducting some experiments, using this dataset, there's no significant difference in accuracy between normally encoding the features or one hot encoding them, so, for simplification reasons, the features are just normally encoded.
+ This being said, after conducting some experiments with this dataset, there's no significant difference in accuracy between normally encoding the features or one hot encoding them, so, for simplification reasons, the features are just normally encoded.

  These features are then also standardized as the numerical features were.

  ### Checking correlation
  After handling the features, the correlation matrix is calculated.
-This is a matrix that shows how each features correlates to eachother.
+This is a matrix that shows how each features correlates to the others.
 After checking the correlations to "income_category", the feature "fnlwgt" is dropped since it has almost no correlation.

  Some dimensionality reduction techniques, such as PCA, could be applied, but since this is already a dataset with few features, there's no significant practical advantage to it.